Why is my survey not appearing or why am I no longer receiving responses?

 Are there still responses available for this month in the response allowance for your subscribed Ask plan?

 When the response allowance limit for your Ask plan is reached, any surveys will stop showing on your site.
 Inside Hotjar, a banner above your Survey or Feedback widget indicates when you’re at 50% and 100% of your response allowance.
 The survey will reappear when your response allowance is reset the next calendar month or if you upgrade in the meantime, making more responses available.
-See our How the Ask Plan Response Allowance Works article for more details on this.
+See our How the Ask Plan Response Allowance Works article for more details.

 Has the survey been created on the correct Hotjar Site?